words-matter/blacklist-whitelist-are-not-racist-words/README.md

 ## Background

-The entire movement initaially targetted removal of the master/slave terminology due to alleged racial stereotyping.
+The entire movement initially targetted the removal of the master/slave terminology due to alleged racial stereotyping.
 In 2014, [Django](https://github.com/django/django/pull/2692), [CouchDB](https://issues.apache.org/jira/browse/COUCHDB-2248), and [Drupal](https://www.drupal.org/node/2275877) removed these.
-[Redis](https://github.com/redis/redis/issues/3185) and [Python](https://bugs.python.org/issue34605) also followed this movement in 2016 and in 2018 respecively.
+[Redis](https://github.com/redis/redis/issues/3185) and [Python](https://bugs.python.org/issue34605) also followed this movement in 2016 and in 2018 respectively.

-In August, 2018, being influenced by [a tweet](https://twitter.com/andrestaltz/status/1030200563802230786) that recieved 2.4K RTs and 5K likes, [DHH removed use of blacklist and whitelist from Rails](https://github.com/rails/rails/issues/33677).
+In August 2018, being influenced by [a tweet](https://twitter.com/andrestaltz/status/1030200563802230786) that received 2.4K RTs and 5K likes, [DHH removed use of blacklist and whitelist from Rails](https://github.com/rails/rails/issues/33677).
 Though there had been several [attempts](https://bugs.chromium.org/p/chromium/issues/detail?id=842296), tech folks had not taken it seriously to remove blacklist/whitelist until the recent death of a black man.

 On May 25, 2020, George Floyd, a black American man, was killed by a police officer in Minneapolis, Minnesota.
 Following this event, protests led by Black Lives Matter happened all over the United States.
 People in other nations also joined this movement, resulting in making it an unprecedentedly huge global movement.
-At first, the main concern of this movement was police brutality; however, it soon turned into a civil right movement that addresses alleged systemic racism against black people.
+At first, the main concern of this movement was police brutality; however, it soon turned into a civil rights movement that addresses alleged systemic racism against black people.
 Many industries showed solidarity with black people by making changes in their own ways.

 Folks in the tech industry were not an exception.
-They sought for ways to fight against racism.
+They sought ways to fight against racism.
 As a result, the discussion on blacklist/whitelist recurred.
 The following [tweet](https://twitter.com/leahculver/status/1269109776983547904) from a white woman gained over 4K RTs and 17K likes: